Azure/k8s-set-context/README.md

 It is a requirement to use [`azure/login`](https://github.com/Azure/login/tree/master) in your workflow before using this action when using the `service-account` or `service-principal` methods or when getting the kubeconfig via az cli commands when using `use-az-set-context` and `use-kubelogin`.

-# AZ CLI Approaches
+## AZ CLI Approaches

 Using the `use-az-set-context` flag will override all other methods of obtaining the kubeconfig.
-The required inputs to successfully use this method are listed below:
+If the user is not an admin they are required to use kubelogin to successfully use this Action via az cli approach.
+The required inputs are listed below:

 ### Action inputs